lsst/dp0_lsst_io/docs/delegate-resources/guidelines.rst

 Rubin data rights are required to hold an account in the Rubin Science Platform (RSP).

-RSP accounts are not transferable and delegates must not share their password with others.
+RSP accounts are not transferable and users must not share their password with others.

 **Who has Rubin data rights?**
 All scientists and students affiliated with an institution in the US and Chile have data rights,